 Green Revolution (GR): Productivity growth in agriculture starts with yield growth in staple foods based on high-yielding seeds and chemical fertilizer adoption (Sanchez et al., 2009).
 The Green Revolution is the foundation of national food security for the rural populations as well as for the urban populations for as long as consumption patterns are similar.
 This Green Revolution is still to reach most rainfed areas of the world, and for that reason most of SSA.

-Agricultural Transformation (AT): This consists in the introduction of diversified farming systems with high value crops, use of the land over more than one season, more complete labor calendars, and value chain development (VCD) to link high value crops to markets.
+Agricultural Transformation (AT): This consists in the introduction of diversified farming systems with high value crops, use of the land over more than one season, more complete labor calendars, and value chain development to link high value crops to markets.
 It is epitomized by success of the household responsibility system in China, as well as switch to high value crops in such places as Morocco (tomatoes), Guatemala (temperate vegetables), and Chile (fruits).

 Rural Transformation (RT): This is riven by employment and incomes in a local Rural Non-Farm Economy pulled by TFP growth in agriculture through forward, backward, and final demand linkages (Adelman (1984)’s Agriculture Demand-Led Industrialization).
 This calls on territorial development driven by local governance (Schejtman and Berdegué, 2004), the promotion of economic clusters specialized in particular commodities (Porter, 1998), and place-based policies for the development of labor markets and the provision of public goods (Kline and Moretti, 2013).